grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.61.2015.6
+- New canvas: when skipping, enable skip button only after entering a new game, to prevent double skips

 1.60.2015.5
 - New canvas: moved the playback bar further away from the drawing area
 - New canvas: disabled the options button which is not used yet